 Decommission Temporary Access Roads with Vertical Mulching.
 Discourage ORV use of temporary construction roads by installing vertical mulching at the head of the road to a distance necessary to obscure the road from view, when the road is no longer in use for construction.
-Construction roads that are used infrequently will be blocked by barricades that can be easily removed for access by construction personnel, until they are no longer used.
-Boulder barricades and gates shall not be used for permanent vertical mulch unless the remainder of the site is fenced to prevent driving around the gate or barricade.
+Boulder barricades and gates shall not be used unless the remainder of the site is fenced to prevent driving around the gate or barricade.
 Designated ORV routes and roads shall not be closed.